tomjoht/documentation-theme-jekyll/mydoc/mydoc_install_jekyll_on_mac.md

 gem 'jekyll'
 ```

 If you're publishing on Github Pages, leave the `github-pages` gem there.
-But if not, remove `github-pages` -- Github sometimes has dependencies that conflict with the latest versions of the Jekyll gem and Kramdown, which can be frustrating.
+But if not, remove `github-pages` because Github sometimes has dependencies that conflict with the latest versions of the Jekyll gem and Kramdown, which can be frustrating.

 Use Bundler to install all the needed Ruby gems: